EMPOWERING Creativity

 Basic SFX makeup

-This gives the students a foundation, so once they start making their own designs, they can understand how to communicate who a character is through the makeup.
+This gives the students a foundation, so once they start making their own designs, they know how to communicate who a character is through the makeup.

 Weeks 7-10

-We work with one class of design, which has a little bit of feedback.
-Then the next class is a feedback day where all of the students do their designs and make edits.
+We work with one class of design where they pick a character and design.
+Then one feedback day where all of the students do their designs and make edits.

 I have them do two assignments.

-Design based off of a character of your choosing
+Design based on a character of your choosing

-On the side you will see some of the past designs that the students have done.
+Here are past designs that students have done.

 The final week!